ZeusWPI/hydra/api-resto-02.md

 - At some point in 2021 or early 2022, the zeus.ugent.be/hydra endpoint stopped working.
 We could fix it, but we assume most clients have migrated or are able to.
 - _October 2022_ - Allergen information was added.
+- _January 2024_ - Allergen information has been added to vegetables, with the field `vegetables2`.

 ## Technical description